Yusuf-Sayyed/yusuf_ecom/README.md

 Install dependencies:
 `npm i`

 Set up environment variables.

-In backend under config there is folder named .env
+Create a .env file in the backend directory and add the following:

 DB_URL: Your database connection URL
 JWT_SECRET_KEY: The secret key for JWT authentication